dkimbel/CSPrimer/algorithms/trees-and-graphs/pstree/README.md

 Despite the complexity introduced by ANSI color codes, the visible text still perfectly matches the width of the terminal.
 (For both terminal width detection and adding color to text, I used the `crossterm` crate.)

+Note that the real `pstree` captures more edge cases than my implementation does.
+For instance, mine assumes that the root process's parent ID will be 0 -- which might not be true on every OS.

 ## Usage

 This assumes that you've cloned this repository and changed into the base directory for this Rust package.